A 11 day Women's Walking Retreat in the foothills of Eastern Nepal with Everest Summiteer Brigitte Muir and Women's Mentor Juliette Robertson

 Chiwang Monastery is perched on top of a cliff above Paphlu.
 It is the stage of the very famous Mani Rindu Festival, which attracts thousands of visitors in October/November.
 We have the whole place to ourselves as we embrace the moment in a stunning environment.

-A five to six hours walk takes us from fields and orchards through a steep forest to our camping spot, in the grounds of the monastery.
+A comfortable six to seven hours walk takes us from fields and orchards through a steep forest to our camping spot, in the grounds of the monastery.

 Or.. an impromptu stretching/ yoga/ qigong session might just be the ticket before our dinner with a view.